Should I Buy a House Now or Wait? With the…

 It remains to be seen whether buyers will still have a job, willingness and interest, good debt to income ratio, and a big enough down payment to buy this year.
 Some companies will go under and builders will be reluctant to commit billions to building housing.

 The summer weather forecast however looks good, perfect weather for low virus infections and house hunting.

 Pre-Corona Virus Home Sales and Prices

 Let’s have a quick look at some major markets across the country.
 Most markets performed well and Realtors were giving rosy Q1 projections.
 Then Covid 19 hit.
 Now buyers and sellers are inquiring about the market for the next 3 months, 6 months and the 5 years and 10 year forecasts.
 Read more on how the Corona Virus will affect the real estate market.
 More data is coming in now.

 Boston Housing Market

 Active single home listings within Greater Boston fell 35% to 2177 home for sale while the number of new listings fell 38% to 2,655 units.
-For condos, there were 50 less units for sale, while new listings grew by about 130 units.
-Will house prices in Boston drop?
-Read more about the Boston housing market forecast.
+For condos, Active listings dropped 18% in May to 2087 units for sale, while new listings grew by about 130 units.

 New York Housing Market

 Like most other US metro housing markets, New York’s home sales saw a continued decline in May.
 Closed sales fell 33.8% to 7,597 sales compared to the 11,475 units sold in May 2019.
 Pending home sales also declined 47.3%, dropping from 14,224 sales in May of 2019 to 7,500 sales during last month.